compose-x/ecs_composex/docs/syntax/compose_x/rds.rst

     When using Properties, you can use either the `RDS Aurora Cluster`_ properties or `RDS Instances`_ properties.
     ECS ComposeX will attempt to automatically identify whether this is a DB Cluster or DB Instance properties set.
-    If successful, it will ingest all your properties, and explained earlier, interpolate a few with new ones created for you.
+    If successful, it will ingest all your properties, and interpolate a few with new ones created for you.

 Properties overridden
 ----------------------